Police confirm body found is missing Kansas City teen - NewsBreak

 The FBI announced a $5,000 reward for information on Robker’s case, and the KC Crime Commission offered an additional $2,000.

-On Friday, officers spent hours in the area near Northwest Englewood and North Broadway, about an mile from where the 13-year-old was last seen.
+On Friday, officers spent hours Friday in the area near Northwest Englewood and North Broadway, about a mile from where the 13-year-old was last seen.

 “I kept telling my brother — I need to search those ponds.
-I just didn’t know there was another pond over there, or I would have gone and looked,” Jayden’s aunt, Susan Deedon, told FOX4 on Friday.
+I just didn’t know there was another pond over there, or I would have gone and looked,” Jayden’s aunt, Susan Deedon, told WDAF-TV on Friday.
 “Even if he ran away, he ran away for a reason.”
+Man dies after standoff in Overland Park, allegedly fired shots at feds

+That day, police confirmed they had located remains, and Robker’s family told WDAF-TV it matched the description of the teen.

+Gladstone police said preliminary autopsy results indicate there is no obvious evidence of foul play.
+Gladstone and Kansas City police are still investigating.

 Comments / 0